 The thicker your driveway needs to be, the more you’ll need to pay for it.
 However, it’s more cost effective to get the right thickness of concrete than it is to continually pay for concrete driveway maintenance.

-We’ll discuss cost with you before you make any decisions regarding concrete driveway thickness.
+Our concrete contractors in NJ will discuss cost with you before you make any decisions regarding concrete driveway thickness.

 People want to make sure their driveway is thick enough to prevent cracks, but there’s another factor you need to consider.
 For all of its compressive strength, concrete doesn’t have much tensile strength.
 This makes it prone to expanding over time, which is what causes it to crack.

 We don’t use concrete thickness to increase its tensile strength.
 Instead, we need to use another material to reinforce the concrete.
 This means using either rebar or wire.
 Wire is more common than rebar for residential properties, which have lower strength and thickness requirements.

 LOOKING FOR CONCRETE INSTALLATION OR REPAIR IN NEW JERSEY?